kshk123/create_reminders/SETUP.md

 ### Step 1: Get Your Extension ID

 1. Go to `chrome://extensions/`
-2. Find "Quick Reminder Capture" in the list
+2. Find "Create Reminders" in the list
 3. **Copy the Extension ID** (looks like: `abcdefghijklmnopqrstuvwxyz123456`)
 4. Keep this handy - you'll need it in the next steps